Skip to main content

 Top Waiting Time Influencers Chart

-📝 Note: Not every case will have each activity.
+Not every case will include all activities.

-Improve (sub)Process Lead Time By (Dimension) Table
+Improve [Subprocess] Lead Time by [Dimension] | Table

 Improve Process Lead Time by Dimension Table